 If the Expiry Date form element or the Primary Owner form element has been added to the Component request form, users can specify expiry and/or ownership information for requested components.
+(For more information, see Service Request Form Elements.)
 Their selection isn't displayed in the manual Service deployment wizard.
 In this case, you should deploy each component separately by clicking Deploy at the Component level of the Request Details, rather than at the Service level.
 Doing so ensures that you won't override the requester's individual selections for all components in the service.

 - VM / Virtual Service Name: Click Edit to override the service name.
 You can't use Commander variables in this field.
-See also Customizing Naming Conventions.
+See also Customize Naming Conventions.

 - Expiry Group: Click Edit and choose an expiry group from the drop-down.

 - Maintenance Group: Click Edit and choose a maintenance group from the drop-down.

 - Power Schedule Group: Click Edit and choose a power schedule group from the drop-down.
 Displayed for VM components only.

 - Rightsizing Group: Click Edit and choose a rightsizing group from the drop-down menu.
 Displayed for VM components only.

 Owners: To edit ownership assignment, click Edit.
 In the Edit Ownership dialog, if the user you assign is a member of an organization, make sure to select the owner's organization to ensure the service is visible to organization members.
 To assign users, enter a username or email address.
 See also Assign Service Ownership.